Safety concerns over deteriorating Auburn church force road to be closed

 "There are some safety concerns with the building, and it was determined that the best action at this time was to expand the exclusion zone," Fritz said.

-The fencing by the building has a large stop sign and signs that say things such as "Private Property."
+The fencing by the building has a large stop sign and "Private Property" signs.